JacSober/Mini-Wireshark-Projects/MiniProject1.md

 1. Use the filters to catch LLMNR name resolution packets.
 2. These packets can show you the names of devices on the network.
-3. Now we can see there are only 6 packets displayed, all of which have the same hostname, and 4 of them are directly involved with out suspicious IP address.
+3. Now we can see there are only 6 packets displayed, all of which have the same hostname, and 4 of them are directly involved with our suspicious IP address.

 3. Summary